 The next phase of experiential retail

 If brands feel that attracting customers back into their stores is important to their business (and 91% of European retailers that we spoke to said that it was) then they will need to ensure that there is a reason for customers to choose the store over online.
 Higher prices on the high street will only encourage thumb swipes, not footfall.
-Scala can help brands by ensuring that the in-store experience is truly optimised, whether it’s digital signage displays, synchronised pricing, strategic staff deployment, a smart fitting room or more clever click and collect options, Scala works with brands to make sure that they connect with their customers in a way that builds trust, loyalty and business.
+Scala can help brands by ensuring that the in-store experience is truly optimized, whether it’s digital signage displays, synchronized pricing, strategic staff deployment, a smart fitting room or more clever click and collect options, Scala works with brands to make sure that they connect with their customers in a way that builds trust, loyalty and business.
 Talk to us to find out more.